On the precanonical structure of the Schr\"odinger wave functional: Conclusion

-Precanonical quantization, which is based on the space-time symmetric generalization of Hamilto\-nian formalism in field theory (De Donder-Weyl theory), leads to the description of quantum fields in terms of Clifford-valued wave functions on the bundle of fields variables over the space-time.
-These wave functions obey a Dirac-like generalization of the Schr\"odinger equation.
-The formulation includes a small parameter $\frac{1}{\varkappa}$ of the dimension of spatial volume, which appears on the dimensional grounds in the representation of precanonical quantum operators.
+Precanonical quantization, which is based on the space-time symmetric generalization of the Hamilto\-nian formalism to field theory (the De Donder-Weyl theory), leads to the description of quantum fields in terms of Clifford-valued wave functions on the bundle of field variables over space-time.
+These wave functions obey a Dirac-like generalization of the Schr\"odinger equation with the mass term replaced by the DW Hamiltonian operator.
+The formulation introduces a small parameter $\frac{1}{\varkappa}$ of the dimension of spatial volume, which appears on dimensional grounds in the representation of precanonical quantum operators and has the meaning of a minimal volume resolution.

 A proper understanding of the connection between precanonical quantization and the standard methods of quantization in field theory is important for the physical interpretation of the results of precanonical quantization.
-In this paper we discuss how the results of canonical quantization in the functional Schr\"odinger representation are related to the precanonical quantization and improve the arguments of the previous discussions in \cite{ik-pla,myschrod11}.
+In this paper, we discuss how the results of canonical quantization in the functional Schr\"odinger representation are related to the precanonical quantization and improve the arguments of the previous discussions in \cite{ik-pla,myschrod11}.

 Summarizing the considerations in Sect.
 3 and those in the preceding paper \cite{myschrod11}, we have proven that